horaciovelvetine/writing-and-resources/the-wikiverse/devlogs/devlog-2.md

 ### About Page

-Answer the what, how, and why of using the Wikiverse.
+Answer what, how, and why of using the Wikiverse.
 Provide screenshots where applicable.

 ### Tutorial Page

 A 'narrative' tutorial and introduction to the Wikiverse UI/UX and how it can be used.
 Builds on features introducing them naturally to be accessible for any kind of user regardless of their relationship with technology.
-Use the real visualization as a guided tutorial
+Use the real visualization as a guided tutorial.

 ## Wrapping It Up

 The above features are a mix between some things which have already been implemented as a part of the prototype and new features derived from feedback and using the prototype.
 One of the most rewarding things to hear about the prototype was that it 'was a rabbit hole generator', where users expressed it was an engaging in that fun addictive kind of way.
-More than anything the goal for this `Beta` will be to build on that feeling, and continue to build something that is engaging and useful for people who love discovering new things, just like me.
+More than anything the goal for this `Beta` will be to build on that feeling and continue to build something that is engaging and useful for people who love discovering new things, just like me.

 Brb @horaciovelvetine